The Commando: Production

-Casting

 In September 2020, it was announced that Rourke was cast in the film.
 In October 2020, White joined the cast of the film.

-Filming

 Principal photography occurred in New Mexico on October and November 2020.

 Release

-On December 7, 2021, Saban Films released a trailer for the film and set it for a January 7, 2022 release.
+The film was released by Saban Films on January 7, 2022.

 Reception

 Rene Rodriguez of Variety gave the film a negative review and wrote, "A talky and lethargic home-invasion thriller, The Commando amounts to an inept crime drama stuffed with banal dialogue and irrelevant supporting characters to pad its feature-length running time."

 Leslie Felperin of The Guardian awarded the film one star out of five and wrote, "The Commando contains a number of egregious implausibilities and cliches."